SheffieldML/GPmat/matlab/readme.txt

 Carl Ek implemented multiple sequences in the gpDynamics model used for dynamics in the GPLVM, this was refined and integrated by Neil.

 Fixed two bugs in gpPosteriorGradMeanVar which appeared if fitc was used or the scales on the outputs were non-zero.
-This in turn affected fgplvmPointOptimise.
+This in turn affected fgplvmOptimisePoint.

 Default under back constraints switched to not optimise towards a PCA initialisation.